 The circumstances in which an irrevocable beneficiary designation is desirable are rare, and often these designations are made without proper consideration of the consequences.
+In all provinces except Quebec, irrevocable beneficiaries are named on the basis of the owner's wishes only.

+Irrevocable beneficiaries restrict the owner's ability to deal freely with the contract.
 When there is an irrevocable beneficiary designation, the owner of the contract may not make some types of changes to or certain transactions on the contract without the consent of the irrevocable beneficiary.
-Some examples of these are:
+See the 'Important things to consider before naming an irrevocable beneficiary' section below.